tcwong2024/CE7-M3-CICD-ME-Networking/README.md

-# Create a multi environment CICD Networking - VPC
+# Create a multi environment CICD Networking - VPC using Terraform Workspaces